-White House economic adviser Kudlow suffers heart attack: Trump
+White House economic adviser Kudlow has heart attack: Trump

 Kudlow, a Republican who served as an economic adviser to former President Ronald Reagan in the 1980s and also worked on Wall Street, is an ardent advocate of “supply side” economic policies that focus on cutting taxes and reducing regulations.

-Kudlow has acknowledged ups and downs in his life, having been addicted to drugs and alcohol before getting sober more than 20 years ago.
+He has acknowledged ups and downs in his life, having been addicted to drugs and alcohol before getting sober more than 20 years ago.

+When he was a CNBC contributor before taking the White House job, Kudlow argued the metals tariffs Trump had announced would harm consumers.
+The month he was tapped for the White House job, he co-authored an article that argued such tariffs were akin to sanctions on the United States itself.

+At the White House, however, he was one of the most visible and vocal of advisers arguing that the president was simply trying to fix a broken global trade system in which the United States was not being treated fairly.

 Reporting by Eric Beech; Editing by Tim Ahmann and Peter Cooney